shreeyamkaran/The-Dojo-Blog/README.md

 - Without killing the above operation, run 'npm start' in a simultaneous terminal to open the react app on to the browser.
 - Then you are good to go.

+# Note
+- If you get error in connecting to the database, try changing the port number.

 ### Thank you.